Plan a trip · Itinerary

-Italy Luxury Itinerary, 7 Days 2026: Fewer Bases, Better Everything
+Italy Luxury Itinerary 7 Days

 Luxury in Italy is not about cramming in more; it is about fewer bases, the best rooms, and never touching public transport unless you want to.
 This week settles into three of the most beautiful settings, Venice, a Tuscany villa, and the Amalfi Coast, linked by private transfers and a first-class train, with whole days for the spa, the boat, and the long lunch.
 Time and space are the real luxuries.